-General requirements are:
+The Train Driver requirements are:

 - Although height limits are not laid down in Railway Group Standards some TOCs will impose their own limits.
 Ideally, your height should be between 5′ 2″ and 6′ 4″ – so that you fit the cab control desks.

 - You must be generally fit (in the sense of healthy rather than athletic – this isn’t the Royal Marines) and not grossly overweight.
 Body Mass Index (click here to calculate yours) should not normally exceed 33, however, the doctor may exercise discretion where there is no medical abnormality and mobility is not impaired.
 BMI should ideally not exceed 28 on entry.

 - You must have normal hearing in both ears with no more than 30dB hearing loss averaged over frequencies 0.5, 1 and 2kHz.
 This is tested by playing various sound frequencies into headphones in a sound-proof booth.
 Provided this minimum is met without a hearing aid, a hearing aid may be used to improve hearing further.

 - You must have no history of blackouts, epilepsy (since the age of five), sudden loss of balance, co-ordination or any significant limitation of mobility etc.

 - You will be subject to diabetes (urine), Electroencardiogram (heart) and blood pressure tests.
 Insulin dependent diabetics will not be considered.
 Possibly T2 diabetics on things like Metformin will be ok.

 - Be in no doubt that you WILL be screened for evidence of illegal drug use, including cannabis (and it would be a good idea to stay off alcohol the night before, just to be on the safe side).

 What are The Railway Group Standard eyesight requirements for Train Drivers?